ColziandKing/RSCUniverse/Domain✝.md

 ## Suzainswellia

 * Production - Made in 2022, named after Queen Uzaine.
-* In-story - Founded by Colziand and the natives usually trade with what is now *Rhuffelj*, common trade is Boswellia.
+* In-story - Founded by Colziand and the natives usually trade with what is now *Rhuffelj*, common trade is Boswellia (Indian Frankincense).

 ### Info
 * It is located at the east of the domain.